Bowl Me Over

 Garlic tends to burn quickly, so I recommend that you only allow it to cook for 30 seconds to 1 minute tops.
 Then add the remaining ingredients immediately.

-• Butternut squash or fresh pumpkin would also work well in this soup instead of the sweet potatoes.
+• Butternut squash or fresh pumpkin also works well in this soup instead of the sweet potatoes.

 • Be very careful when you are transferring the soup to the blender, as it can splash.
 I like to use a ladle to help prevent burns.